Black-and-white banner featuring a vintage typewriter, a photograph of Ada Stokes, and text promoting the Mankato campus community Writing Center.

 Mission Statement

-Supported by the English Department, the mission of the Ada Stokes Writing Center is to help BLC students grow as independent critical thinkers, readers, and writers.
-Tutors offer support in the areas of academic essays, creative writing, cover letters, resumes, and graduate applications.
-The center is staffed with friendly and effective tutors who are dedicated to the writing process, including understanding assignments, brainstorming techniques, composing thesis statements and topic sentences, integrating sources, and drafting and revising techniques.
-The tutors can help you learn how to line-edit, too!
+Supported by the English Department, the mission of the Ada Stokes Writing Center is to help BLC students develop as independent critical thinkers and writers.
+Our friendly tutors offer support with academic essays, creative writing, cover letters, résumés, and graduate applications.
+They are dedicated to guiding students through the writing process, including understanding assignments, brainstorming, composing thesis statements and topic sentences, integrating sources, drafting, revising, and even line-editing.
+We also offer free hot chocolate.
+Pop by!

 Who is Ada Stokes?